This post contains affiliate links.

 How They’re Made

-What sets blue cheese apart is the introduction of mold spores, usually penicillium roqueforti or penicillium glaucum (not the penicillin used in medicine).
-These molds are added during the cheese’s production, either by piercing the cheese with needles or by mixing mold cultures into the curd.
-Over time, the cheese is left to ripen in a cool, humid environment, allowing the mold to grow and develop the distinctive blue veins.
+Blue Cheese: Blue cheese can be made from cow, sheep, or goat’s milk, but the thing you need to know is that the blue spots and veins are not anything wrong with the cheese.
+They are what make it blue cheese, and oh so good.
+They are caused by the introduction of mold spores, usually penicillium roqueforti or penicillium glaucum (not the penicillin used in medicine).
+These molds are added during the cheeseโ€™s production, either by piercing the cheese with needles or by mixing mold cultures into the curd.
+The cheese is left to ripen in a cool, humid environment, allowing the mold to grow and develop the distinctive blue veins and flavor.

-Gorgonzola Cheese: Unlike other blue cheeses, gorgonzola is made only from cow’s milk, primarily from the breeds of Piedmontese cattle.
-The cheese-making process involves pasteurization, curdling the milk with rennet, and then draining and separating the curds and whey.
+Gorgonzola Cheese: Unlike other blue cheeses, gorgonzola is made only from cowโ€™s milk, primarily from the breeds of Piedmontese cattle.
+We think that is more a matter of tradition than of quality, but the producers would no doubt disagree.
+The cheese is made by pasteurizing the milk, curdling it with rennet, and then draining and separating the curds and whey.

 Appearance

-Blue Cheese: The appearance of each blue cheese variety can vary, but it is most commonly characterized by its creamy white interior with striking blue-green veins running throughout.
-The cheese’s texture can range from soft and crumbly to semi-soft and creamy, depending on the specific variety and its aging process.
-The exterior of blue cheese is often coated with a protective layer, which may be edible or inedible, depending on the cheese type.
+Blue Cheese: It has a creamy white interior with striking blue-green veins running it.
+The cheeseโ€™s texture can range from soft and crumbly to semi-soft and creamy, depending on the variety and how long it is aged.

 Gorgonzola Cheese: Gorgonzola comes in two main varieties:

-- Gorgonzola Dolce (sweet and creamy)
+• Gorgonzola Dolce (sweet and creamy)

-- Gorgonzola Piccante (sharp and crumbly).
+• Gorgonzola Piccante (sharp and crumbly).

 Flavor

 Blue Cheese: What does blue cheese taste like?
 Well that is complicated.
 All varieties are renowned for their bold and intense flavors.
-Roquefort is the strongest and Danish Blue the mildest.
+Roquefort is by far the strongest and Danish Blue the mildest.
 Stilton and Gorgonzola fall between these two extremes.

 Gorgonzola Cheese: Gorgonzola is a relatively mild variant of blue cheese similar to Danish blue and quite a bit milder than roquefort.
 The flavor depends on the type.
 Gorgonzola dolce is mild and creamy, with a slightly sweet and buttery taste that balances the tanginess of the blue mold.